What is a resume?

 - Include a few words for your summary.
 This can focus on your qualifications and strengths.

 - Formatting is crucial, and this would include the best and easy to read fonts to use.
-Calibri, Arial, Helvetica or Times New Roman are the best for a great looking resume.
+Calibri, Arial, Helvetica, or Century Gothic are the best for a great looking resume.

 - Don’t show your objective, using “I want” rather than what you can offer is a no-no.

 - Never lie.
-Some individuals try to make their resume look better by slipping in a couple of untruths, these will be noticed straight away, especially if you are asked questions you can’t answer.
+Some individuals try to make their resume look better by slipping in a couple of untruths.
+These will be noticed straight away, especially if you are asked questions you can’t answer.
+Or even worse, if you get the job, and then can’t perform.

 - Don’t use common buzzwords or clichés.
 Hiring managers hate it when they read continual phrases which aren’t really that relevant to the individual and are more marketing hype.

 - Don’t share any personal information.
-This would include date of birth, marital status, sexual orientation or religion.
-(This could differ if you were using one of the European CV formats which include some of this information, regular resume formats don’t.
+This would include date of birth, marital status, or religion.
+(This could differ if you were using one of the European CV formats which include some of this information, however, regular resume formats don’t).

 How Long Should a Resume Be?

-It can be very confusing, because not one size fits all, and if you have more than a page worth of information which is relevant, you could spend ages trying to condense it when there is no real need.
+It can be very confusing, because not one size fits all, and if you have more than a couple of pages worth of information which is relevant, you could spend ages trying to condense it when there is no real need to.

-It is this manager who you need to impress, and if you can do that with one quick glance from him the better, hence the reason why a shorter resume is preferable over a longer one.
+It is this manager who you need to impress, and you need to do that with one quick glance, hence the reason why a shorter resume is preferable over a longer one.

 Here is some brief information on how many pages a resume should be:

 - How many pages should be in my resume?
-Ideally 1 – 2+ pages based on work experience or a long list of skills which are relevant.
+Ideally 3 – 4+ pages, based on work experience or a long list of skills which are relevant.

 - Why resume length will matter?
 When you have had multiple jobs, they convey the breadth and level of experience you have gained.

 - How long can a resume be?
-In very extreme cases, a resume could be up to 10-pages in length.
-However, this is only on rare occasions and would be for government or academic positions.
+In very extreme cases, a resume could be up to 10 pages in length.
+However, this is only on rare occasions and would be more for government or academic positions.

 - How far should a resume go back in work history?
-If you have a long work history, you only need to give details to just before what is stated in the job advertisement.
+If you have a long work history, you should list all of your roles, but only go into detail and depth for the last 5-7 years.

 How to Make a Resume the Right Length